Ecommerce

 Round 8: Working with your team

-If your team consists of several people, you can either share your password, or, better, create dedicated staff accounts for your collaborators.
+If your team consists of several people, you can either share your password, or, better yet, create dedicated accounts for the people you work with.

 Moreover, if someone else is editing a page, Wix will show a big fat warning message!